wa1tnr/c4a-lcl-a/README.md

-# c4a: a Forth system for Arduino and PCs, inspired by ColorForth and Tachyon
+# c4a: a 32-bit Forth system for PCs and Arduino, inspired by ColorForth and Tachyon

 ## ColorForth's influence on C4A
-C4A supports control characters in the whitespace that change the state.<br/>
+- C4A supports control characters in the whitespace that change the state.<br/>
-C4A has 4 states: INTERPRET, COMPILE, DEFINE, AND COMMENT,<br/>
+- C4A has 4 states: INTERPRET, COMPILE, DEFINE, AND COMMENT,<br/>
-C4A also supports the standard state-change words.<br/>
+- C4A also supports the standard state-change words.<br/>

 | Ascii | Word  | State | Description|
 |:--    |:--    |:--    |:-- |